raspberrypilearning/software-guide/quickstart.md

   ![](images/noobs2.png)

-1. Visit [etcher.io](http://www.etcher.io/), and download and install the Etcher SD card image utility.
+1. Visit [etcher.io](http://www.etcher.io/) and download and install the Etcher SD card image utility.
 1. Run Etcher and select the Raspbian image you unzipped on your computer or laptop.
 1. Then select the SD card drive.
 Note that the software may have already selected the right drive.
 1. Finally, click **Burn** to transfer Raspbian to the SD card.
 You will see a progress bar that tells you how much is left to do.
-Once complete, the utility will automatically eject or unmount the SD card so it is safe to remove it from the computer.
+Once complete, the utility will automatically eject/unmount the SD card so it's safe to remove it from the computer.

   ![](images/etcher.gif)